Hike volcanic terrain, sleep under the stars, and catch condors in flight at these California parks.

 Sleep Under Stars

 As the convergence point of the Colorado and Mojave deserts and more than two hours from the nearest metropolis, Southern California’s Joshua Tree National Park offers ideal stargazing opportunities.
-The first-come, first-served Cottonwood campground, at an elevation of 3,000 feet in the southern part of the park, is your best bet for unobstructed views of the night sky.
+Cottonwood campground, at an elevation of 3,000 feet in the southern part of the park, is your best bet for unobstructed views of the night sky.
 Look for the Milky Way, which puts on its most brilliant display on a moonless summer night.
 To spot it, find its three brightest stars, which start in the east at dusk and wheel through the sky.
 For a truly unforgettable evening, plan a trip around the Perseid meteor shower, one of the most consistently reliable, which should peak around August 12.